Halkyn Castle

 Halkyn Castle (Castell Helygain) is a mansion house in the village of Halkyn, Flintshire, Wales.
 The house, with its associated stable block, is designated by Cadw as a Grade II* listed building.

 History

 The house was designed by the architect John Buckler and built between 1824 and 1827 for Robert Grosvenor, who was at the time the 2nd Earl Grosvenor, and later the 1st Marquess of Westminster.
 The building of the castle was supervised by Benjamin Gummow, the Earl's architect and surveyor.
 It was used as a sporting lodge and, on occasions, for living accommodation.
 In 1886 the Chester firm of architects, Douglas and Fordham, added an extension in Elizabethan style for the 1st Duke of Westminster.
 The extension consisted of a wing containing a new drawing room.
 Internal alterations were made which included a staircase, and a chimneypiece in the dining room.

+After the Grosvenor family disposed of the property, it was purchased by Charles Oxley with a view to establishing a fourth independent school but planning permission was not granted.
+He therefore used the castle for school trips and charitable purposes.

 Architecture

 The house is built in buff ashlar stone.
 Most of the windows are mullioned and transomed.
 Its more striking architectural features include castellated walls, towers, turrets, and many chimney stacks.